• Skip to primary navigation

 • Chocolate marshmallows - Add ⅛ cup of cocoa powder when mixing.

-• Birthday cake marshmallows - When mixing, reduce the vanilla extract by half and add the remaining almond extract and a few drops of pink food coloring.
+• Birthday cake marshmallows - Reduce the vanilla extract by half and add the remaining almond extract and a few drops of pink food coloring when mixing.
 Before the marshmallow is done, add about ¼ of a cup of rainbow sprinkles.

 • You can just eat them, cause they are delicious!